OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Fog-wrapped San Francisco is rich with historic sites, architectural gems, prohibition-era speakeasies and retro pizza joints.
 The characterful City by the Bay may seem like an out-of-reach option for those on a budget, but thankfully there are plenty of low-cost hotels in neighborhoods such as Hayes Valley, Tenderloin and the Marina District that won’t break the bank.

-Hotel Zephyr is an affordable option for those who want to stay by the water, especially for anyone with kids in tow.
-From its colorful maritime theme and art-filled courtyard to its indoor game room, which includes ping-pong and billiards, this hotel is perfect for younger visitors.
-(It even has an on-site food truck.)
-For the older guests, the room views can’t be beaten.
-The Bay is just outside the window and stretches as far as the Golden Gate Bridge and Bay Bridge.
-Zephyr’s close proximity to Fisherman’s Wharf, Pier 39 shopping center and the beach at Aquatic Park are also major perks.
+Hotel Zephyr is an affordable option for those who want to stay by the water, especially anyone with kids in tow.
+From its colorful maritime theme and art-filled courtyard to its indoor game room, which includes ping-pong and billiards, this hotel is perfect for younger travelers.
+It even has an on-site food truck.
+For older guests, the room views can’t be beat.
+The Bay is just outside the window and the view stretches as far as the Golden Gate Bridge and Bay Bridge.
+Rooms feature smart TVs, docking stations, board games, and luxurious CO Bigelow products in the bathroom.
+Zephyr’s proximity to Fisherman’s Wharf, Pier 39 shopping center and the beach at Aquatic Park are also major perks.

 Previously The Empire Hotel, it was re-named for its appearance in Hitchcock’s classic Vertigo.
 The movie plays on a loop in the lobby, and vertigo swirls are mounted on the walls contrasting the baroque orange and white decor.
 This hotel’s location is near Union Square, but care must be taken walking at night as it borders The Tenderloin.
 Breakfast can be purchased from Cafe Vertigo in the lobby, and the use of a small fitness center is included.